 Some seats include special fabric that resists liquids and wipes clean easily!
-Others have machine washable covers and removable inserts.
+Others have machine-washable covers and removable inserts.
 Consider how you’ll clean the car seat before making your pick!

 Weigh the Length of Usefulness vs Convenience

 As you’ve been searching car seats, you’ve probably seen a lot of confusing language like ” infant seat”, “convertible seat,” “booster seat,” and “travel system.”
-Basically, children must ride in proper car seats of some sort until they’re about twelve, according to the NHTSA, so naturally the type of seat changes as they age.
+Basically, children must ride in proper car seats of some sort until they’re about twelve, according to the NHTSA.
+So naturally, the type of seat changes as they age.

 Some car seats only work for one stage of the car seat journey, while others evolve with your child.
 An infant car seat has a carrying handle allowing you to easily carry it in and out of the car.
 Infant car seats also are designed to fit newborn babies well.
-But, be warned that they likely will only fit your baby until they are around a year old, though sometimes less depending on their growth!
+But, be warned that they likely will only fit your baby until they are around a year old.
+Though sometimes less depending on their growth!

 Each car seat has height and weight limits and once you hit one of those limits, your child will progress to the next car seat stage.
-After the infant car seat you will purchase a convertible car seat that will last for YEARS.
-Your child will ride rear-facing until they reach the limits of that seat in that rear facing direction and then you will “convert” that car seat to forward-facing mode where they will ride harnessed for a few more years.
+After the infant car seat, you will purchase a convertible car seat that will last for YEARS.
+Your child will ride rear-facing until they reach the limits of that seat in that rear-facing direction and then you will “convert” that car seat to forward-facing mode where they will ride harnessed for a few more years.

 While some families choose to start their newborns in a convertible car seat from their very first ride, here at Safe in the Seat we typically recommend an infant seat as your first car seat.
 We know these seats fit newborns really well and are super convenient for parents!
-If you do choose to start with a convertible car seat, make sure you choose one that has proper settings to fit a newborn.
+If you do choose to start with a convertible car seat, make sure you choose one that has the proper settings to fit a newborn.
 We can help you with that here.

 Consider Accessibility of All Users

 Who is going to be using this car seat?
 Are there any limitations to those users?
-For example, if elderly relatives will frequently use the car seat with your kiddo, you may want to select features like a lighter weight seat or quick-release latch system.
+For example, if elderly relatives will frequently use the car seat with your kiddo, you may want to select features like a lighter-weight seat or quick-release latch system.

-If you’ll be going out and about a lot on your own with baby, you might want a single-button release on your infant car seat handle.
+If you’ll be going out and about a lot on your own with your baby, you might want a single-button release on your infant car seat handle.
 Or maybe you’ll want the car seat to turn right into a stroller!
 Make sure to consider who will use the car seat and what needs they might have.